 William Rountree and Sally Hopt were involved in what is thought to have been one of the first “modern” divorce cases in Alabama.
-There was no judicial process for divorce at that time, and the great majority of divorces were what we would call separations; that is, the parties were free to live apart but not to remarry.
+There was no judicial process for divorce at that time, as courts lacked the authority to dissolve marriages — courts could only approve what we would call separations, in which the parties were free to live apart but not to remarry.

 …he states he has resided in this county 11 or 12 years.
 About 31 or 32 years ago he married Sally Hopt.
 In the spring of 1816 orator left home to go to North Carolina to purchase some negroes for some of the elder children of the marriage who had married about that time.
 (This statement seems to mean that Sally was indeed the mother of the elder children.
 Seaborn and Nancy, and perhaps Mildred, were the elder children who married around 1816 or so.)
 He was absent about three months and during his absence, his wife set out for South Carolina; on his return orator met her on Cumberland Mt. and to his astonishment he learned she intended to leave him.
 She went on and stayed in Carolina three years and then returned to Alabama and has since lived with her children.
 Divorce asked.